5 SEO Truths for 2025

 You don’t want to put all your eggs in the search engine basket.
 That is not a solid or pragmatic marketing methodology.

 Unless you purchase search engine advertising (PPC), you can’t “buy” your way into the top positions in the free/organic SERPs.
-So, what is a website owner to do?
+So, what does a website owner do?

 Work hard to make your site the best it can be within its competitive market for your target customer.
 If you take away anything from this article, it is those last four words.